The Best Business Checking Accounts of 2023

 -

 Fees: Fortunately, online accounts tend to have few and low fees.
-Still, consider a free business checking account or one with no monthly fees.
+However, some more traditional financial institutions offer free business checking accounts or accounts with no monthly fees.

 -

-Interest rates: Don’t expect a high interest rate on a business checking account, but you may be able to get something.
-Particularly for those that keep a lot of cash on hand, the interest you earn from your high-yield checking account can stack up over time.
+Interest rates: In contrast to savings accounts, don’t expect a high interest rate on a business checking account.
+This is particularly true for businesses with a lot of cash on hand, as the interest earned from high-yield checking accounts can stack up over time.

 -

-Withdrawing and depositing cash: One of the biggest drawbacks of an online bank account is dealing with cash.
-It’s generally easy to withdraw money from an in-network ATM for free and some banks refund ATM fees.
-Depositing cash can be more difficult, and is rarely free.
+Withdrawing and depositing cash: One of the most significant drawbacks of an online bank account is dealing with cash.
+It’s generally easy to withdraw money from an in-network ATM for free, and some banks refund ATM fees.
+Depositing cash can be more difficult and is rarely free.
 If your business frequently uses or receives cash, you may be better off with a brick-and-mortar bank or credit union.

 -

-Transaction limits: Some business checking account charge a per-transaction fee once you hit a certain number of transactions in a month.
+Transaction limits: Some business checking accounts charge a per-transaction fee once you hit a certain number of monthly transactions.

 -

 Integrations and ease of use: Having a business bank account that easily integrates with your accounting and payroll systems can make running your business much easier.
 Some bank accounts even include services for small business owners, like built-in invoicing, ACH payments, budgeting, and financial reporting.
-Look for other features that can make running your business easier as well, such as employee debit cards and responsive customer service.
+Look for other features that can make running your business more effortless, such as employee debit cards and responsive customer service.

 -